NVIDIA/cuda-quantum/docs/sphinx/api/default_ops.rst

 .. note::

-  Custom operations are currently supported only on :doc:`../using/backends/simulators`.
-  Attempt to use with a hardware backend will result in runtime error.
+  When a custom operation is used on hardware backends, it is synthesized to set of native quantum operations.
+Currently only 1-qubit and 2-qubit custom operations are supported on hardware backends.

 Photonic Operations on Qudits